 When you’re given a list of your forthcoming shows and you see that The Stand is included in that list, what do you think?

-Do you need to adapt your act in any way for each club, or does the city/venue not affect what you do?
+The Stand has clubs in Glasgow, Edinburgh and Newcastle.
+Do you think that you’ll need to adapt your act in any way for each club, or does the city/venue not affect what you do?

 We recognise that you’ve worked very hard crafting this show, refining it with each performance, and generally giving it your all, so could you overlook that and sum it up for us in an easily digestible soundbite?

 It’s funny songs about the world around us.
 It’s rock n’ roll, but with jokes with a point.
 Think of it as sort of sex, drugs and rationale.

 UKIP are a big old glaring target for comedy, as is anyone who’s views are seen as being a bit more ‘extreme’ than is the norm.
 What’s your take on Farage, is he a misguided fool, or a deceptively sharp operator who’s adopting a persona to try and ingratiate himself with potential voters?

 Ah, the serious questions now.
 We try not to talk about Farage, as UKIP’s success has been on his personality, not the issues behind the party.
 Most UKIP supporters aren’t weird, or extremist, they’re just fed up.
 But, to take just one little example, their party would cut tax on millionaires and then go even further on privatising and dismantling the NHS.
 Two of the many things that are wildly out of step with their voters’ viewpoints and interests.
 Farage has a pint of ale, a flatcap and wants a referendum on Europe.
 But aside from that he doesn’t offer his potential voters anything they want.
 That’s terrifying.